ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 * [PUT batch/consumedStatus](#put-consumedstatus)

 ### PUT /expiredStatus
-This request is used to update status of appointment expired pre-registration ids to expired status in database.
+This request is used to update status of pre-registration ids appointment to expired status in database.
+Batch job will expire all the appointments older than current date.
 #### Resource URL
 <div>https://mosip.io/preregistration/v1/batch/expiredStatus</div>